 - Incredible Vegan Ice Cream, by Deena Jalal

 - Dairy-Free Ice Cream, by Kelly V. Brozyna

 - Vegan à la Mode, by Hannah Kaminsky

-If you’re apprehensive about trying to live without dairy-based ice cream, you can put your worries to rest.
-Whether you buy it at the store or make it yourself, you won’t be giving up a thing when it comes to experiencing rich and creamy flavors.
+If you’re apprehensive about trying to live without dairy-based ice cream, put your worries to rest.
+Whether you buy it at the store or make it yourself, you need not give up a thing when it comes to experiencing rich and creamy flavors.